-Furthermore, snowmelt timing was different between the years.
-Our observations of topsoil temperature indicated that the snowmelt period of the entire landscape was 20 and 40 d long in 2017 and 2018, respectively (Fig. 8e).
-This observation was in contrast to the more spatially variable snow distribution observed in 2017 (Fig. B2).
-The long melt period in 2018 was associated with a 3.4 °C colder mean May air temperature and more cold spells compared to May 2017 (Environment and Climate Change Canada, 2019) (Fig. B1).
-However, due to the differences in snowmelt timing, the cold May air temperatures in 2018 did not necessarily translate into cold topsoil temperatures.
-While lichen tundra measurements
+Furthermore, snow melt timing is snowmelt timing was different between the years.
+Our observations of topsoil temperature indicate that the snow melt indicated that the snowmelt period of the entire landscape was 20 and 40 days long in 2017 and 2018, respectively (Figure 8e).
+This observation is was in contrast to the more spatially variable snow distribution observed in 2017 (Figure B2).
+The long melt period in 2018 is was associated with a 3.4 °C colder mean May air temperature and more cold spells as compared to May 2017 (Environment and Climate Change Canada, 2019) (Figure B1).
+However, due to the differences in snow melt snowmelt timing, the cold May air temperatures in 2018 did not necessarily translate into cold topsoil temperatures.
+While lichen tundra measurements indeed reveal revealed colder May topsoil temperatures in 2018, both years are were similar for dwarf shrub soil and May 2018 is was associated with later warmer topsoil temperatures below tussock tundra and tall shrubs.